-TO: Chemical Manufacturer, Importer, Distributor FROM: DATE: RE: Chemical Material Safety Data Sheets our products and need current Material Safety Data Sheets in order to complete our inication Program.
-Please send Ma sterial Safety Data Sheets on the following products: tention is necessary for us to implement our Hazard Communication Program.
-Please 's no later than (date fifteen days after the date of this lettered).
+We are using your products and need current Material Safety Data Sheets in order to complete our Hazard Communication Program.

+Please send Material Safety Data Sheets on the following products:

+Your prompt attention is necessary for us to implement our Hazard Communication Program.
+Please send the MSDS's no later than (date fifteen days after the date of this lettered).